 They have had previous gastric ulcer or gastrointestinal surgery.

 They have been on continuous symptomatic treatment of indigestion or heartburn for 4 or more weeks.
+This may be a sign of a more serious condition.

+They have frequent wheezing, particularly with heartburn.

 They have jaundice or severe liver disease.